FVO: Fast Visual Odometry with Transformers: Introduction

-Our method draws inspiration from recent successes in end-to-end structured prediction tasks, such as machine translation~\citep{vaswani2017transformer}, image recognition~\citep{dosovitskiy2020vit}, and object detection~\citep{carion2020detr}.
-By learning a mapping directly from video input to camera poses, the model becomes less dependent on predefined priors and can better capture complex temporal and spatial relationships.
-This design choice aligns with recent evidence~\citep{nguyen2025pit} suggesting that reducing inductive bias enables models to generalize more effectively from data.
-Indeed, recent breakthroughs in image recognition~\citep{dosovitskiy2020vit}, 2D/3D object detection~\citep{carion2020detr,nguyen2022boxer}, and 3D reconstruction~\citep{wang2025vggt,leroy2024mast3r} increasingly adopt Transformer-based architectures for learning representations with large-scale datasets.
-We hypothesize that an end-to-end visual odometry framework with a transformer is a key enabler for scalability, leading to improved robustness and accuracy.
+To this end, we focus on a fast and scalable architecture.
+Recent successes in machine translation~\cite{vaswani2017transformer}, image recognition~\cite{dosovitskiy2020vit}, and object detection~\cite{carion2020detr} have demonstrated that transformers are effective for end-to-end structured prediction.
+More recently, transformer-based models have also shown strong performance in general 3D perception tasks~\cite{wang2024dust3r}, surpassing classical approaches.
+By learning a direct mapping from video input to camera poses, our method becomes less dependent on predefined priors and better captures complex temporal and spatial relationships.
+This design choice aligns with recent evidence~\cite{nguyen2025pit}, suggesting that reducing inductive bias enables models to generalize from data more effectively.
+Most importantly, the end-to-end formulation enables direct prediction of camera trajectories without heavy post-processing or the need for camera calibration parameters.

-In this paper, we introduce the {\bf V}isual {\bf o}dometry {\bf T}ransformer (\ours), a fully end-to-end framework for monocular visual odometry.
-Our approach formulates visual odometry as a direct pose prediction task, using a transformer-based encoder-decoder architecture.
-The encoder is initialized with a pre-trained backbone, while the decoder employs both temporal and spatial attention to model interactions across frames.
-This design implicitly captures motion-specific properties, such as feature matching, without requiring explicit supervision or auxiliary modules.

-In our framework, the VoT predicts the sequence of relative camera poses in a single forward pass and is trained end-to-end using loss functions for both translation and rotation.
-To ensure the validity of rotation predictions, we project them onto the SO(3) manifold and employ a loss function that computes the shortest distance between the predicted and ground-truth rotation matrices.
-Importantly, our implementation avoids any custom CUDA operations or non-standard layers, improving reproducibility and compatibility with common deep learning frameworks.

-We train and evaluate VoT on several large-scale indoor and outdoor datasets where our method achieves competitive accuracy across all metrics.
-In addition, VoT shows strong scaling behavior and can generalize to unseen datasets.
-We find that spatial-temporal attention enables the model to implicitly learn global feature interactions, supporting our hypothesis that an end-to-end design trained on extensive data can outperform systems that rely heavily on hand-crafted priors and post-processing.
-Notably, \ours with the end-to-end design runs more than $3\times$ faster than its counterparts.